 The Corporation's business is limited to holding an equity interest in Kruger Products Inc. ("Kruger Products" or "KPI").
-The Corporation currently holds a 12.78% interest in Kruger Products.
+The Corporation currently holds a 12.33% interest in Kruger Products.
 Kruger Products is Canada's leading manufacturer of quality tissue products for household, industrial and commercial use.
 Kruger Products serves the Canadian consumer market with such well-known brands as Cashmere®, Purex®, SpongeTowels®, Scotties®, and BonterraTM.
 In the U.S., Kruger Products manufactures the White Cloud® brand, as well as many private label products.
-The Away-From-Home division manufactures and distributes high-quality, cost-effective product solutions to a wide range of commercial and public entities.
-Away-From-Home brands include Esteem®, White Swan®, Embassy®, and Chalet®.
+The Away-From-Home division, now known as Kruger PRO division, manufactures and distributes high-quality, cost- effective product solutions to a wide range of commercial and public entities.
+Kruger PRO brands include Esteem®, White Swan®, Embassy®, and Chalet®.

-Unless otherwise indicated or the context otherwise requires, "Kruger Products" or "KPI" refers to Kruger Products Inc. and its subsidiaries and their respective predecessors, including KPLP, the Québec limited partnership which sold and assigned all of its properties, operations, assets and liabilities to Kruger Products on January 1, 2023 pursuant to a reorganization.
+Unless otherwise indicated or the context otherwise requires, "Kruger Products" or "KPI" refers to Kruger Products Inc. and its subsidiaries and their respective predecessors, including Kruger Products L.P., the Québec limited partnership which sold and assigned all of its properties, operations, assets and liabilities to Kruger Products on January 1, 2023 pursuant to a reorganization.

-Kruger Products has approximately 2,800 employees and operates nine FSC® COC-certified (FSC® C-104904) production facilities in North America.
+Kruger Products is headquartered in Mississauga, Ontario and has approximately 2,800 employees and operates ten FSC® COC-certified (FSC® C-104904) production facilities in North America.